-- Q. Is it possible to establish a UCITS which has both a listed share class (ETF) and an unlisted share class?
-What are my disclosure obligations? - A. Yes.
-However, such UCITS must be identified as a UCITS ETF.
-The listed share class must be identified as a listed share class.
-The unlisted share class must be clearly identified as an unlisted share class.
-The Responsible Person for a UCITS ETF must ensure the prospectus discloses the implications for investors depending on whether they are invested in the listed or unlisted share class.
+- Q. Is it possible to establish a UCITS which has a listed share class (UCITS ETF share class) and an unlisted share class?
+What are my disclosure obligations? - A. Where a UCITS has both listed and unlisted share classes, the Central Bank will permit the use of the "UCITS ETF" identifier at the level of the sub-fund or listed share class.

+Where a UCITS has both UCITS ETF share classes and unlisted share classes, both must be clearly identified so that investors can easily distinguish between the listed and unlisted share classes.
+The Responsible Person for a UCITS ETF must ensure the prospectus discloses the implications for investors depending on whether they are invested in the ETF share class or the unlisted share class.